Wall Street Pummels Levi Strauss & Co. (LEVI) After Recent Earnings Report

 Sponsored

+The average price from analysts is $25.21, which is $8.63 above the current price.
 LEVI currently public float of 93.09M and currently shorts hold a 7.51% ratio of that float.
-Today, the average trading volume of LEVI was 1.88M shares.
+Today, the average trading volume of LEVI was 1.90M shares.

 LEVI’s Market Performance